nicholaswmin/fsm/README.md

       Formal terminology from Automata Theory is avoided; it's confusing for the average reader and tends to make simple concepts sound harder than they are.

       *"automaton"* is the academic term from automata theory meaning *"automatic machine"*.

-[^2]: Javascript does not support multiple inheritance.
+[^3]: Javascript does not support multiple inheritance.
-      This is usually for the better, since it tends to create inflexibly strong relationships; but there are still cases where it's the most appropriate choice.
+      This is usually for the better, since it tends to create inflexibly strong relationships; yet there are still some rare cases where it's the most fitting choice.

-[^3]: Describes a function that takes an non-finite/infinite no of arguments.
+[^4]: Describes a function that takes an non-finite/infinite no. of arguments.
-      Also called functions of *"n-arity"* where "arity" = number of arguments.
+      Also called: functions of *"n-arity"* where "arity" = number of arguments.

       i.e: nullary: `f = () => {}`, unary: `f = x => {}`,
       binary: `f = (x, y) => {}`, ternary `f = (a,b,c) => {}`,